 I guess, ‘Never say never’ is the lesson here.
 I just talked about trying to avoid the use of foot platforms.
 Here is an example where it made sense.

 The Supervisor identified an issue with foot platform.
-As the Operator demonstrates the platform was too small with foot pedals on floor.
+As the Operator demonstrates, the platform was too small with foot pedals on floor.
 They had to step off the foot platform to use the pedals.

 An ergonomics assessment was conducted with recommendations to put in place a platform that is 48” wide by 36” deep for good access and allows space for the foot pedals on the platform.

-Anthropometry – Important Component

-Applying anthropometric principles and design criteria is an important component in ergonomics.

-I can’t tell you the number of times I have been asked by an engineer, a safety professional, a manager and a worker how high that workbench should be or how far can a person reach.
-I believe anthropometry has added a great deal of value to my work with my clients and I believe it will for yours as well!

 Anthropometry Case Study

 I hope our discussion has been helpful to you.
 To gain a little more experience, please refer to the Anthropometry Case Study in your training materials.
 You will have the opportunity to develop the design specifications for a height adjustable workbench where the worker can sit and stand.